openstack/python-octaviaclient/doc/source/usage/osc/v2/load-balancer.rst

     Set the description of this listener.

-.. option:: --protocol <protocol>
+.. option:: --protocol {TCP,HTTP,HTTPS,TERMINATED_HTTPS}

-    The protocol for the listener
+    The protocol for the listener.

 .. option:: --connection-limit <limit>